Confluence is deployed. Users are onboarded. Old systems are headed into retirement.

 Not so fast.

-The truth is, few organizations implement Confluence in a vacuum.
-Rather, it usually comes as part and parcel of wider digital transformation initiatives — modernizing the toolkit available to knowledge workers, or reimagining a piece of the customer journey.
+Most organizations implement Confluence as part of a wider transformation initiative — modernizing the tools available to knowledge workers, or reimagining a piece of the customer journey (such as how users access documentation or support).

 If that sounds like you, there’s likely more work to be done once Confluence is set up to maximize its potential.
 We spoke with three experts working with Confluence solutions day-in and day-out to find out how you can make it work better as a knowledge base for your users and your business.